 Diet and exercise are key to a healthy lifestyle, but when weight loss or the aging process result in excessive loose skin on the thighs, its time to seek out a medical solution.
 A thigh lift can help to create firmer upper legs and improved contours of the thighs as well as your confidence.

-Dr. Gill has a genuine understanding of men and woman’s bodies and ideal aesthetic proportions, which she carefully takes into consideration during her surgical planning.
-Through thoughtful consultations with her patients, Dr. Gill makes it a priority to understand each patient’s specific goals and desires for thigh lift surgery.
+Dr. Ross has a genuine understanding of men and woman’s bodies and ideal aesthetic proportions, which he carefully takes into consideration during his surgical planning.
+Through thoughtful consultations with his patients, Dr. Ross makes it a priority to understand each patient’s specific goals and desires for thigh lift surgery.

 Is Thigh Lift Surgery Right for Me?